Boat on water below buildings

 However, the main tourist attraction in Lion Square is the two churches built side by side, one for the Carmelites and the other for the public.

-What is fascinating is between both churches is the world’s narrowest house, built to ensure the churches wouldn’t be touching.
+What is fascinating is that the world’s narrowest house, built between both churches, was designed to prevent the churches from touching.

 We entered the church on the left to find it was beautifully decorated with a gold-painted wood interior.